This post may contain affiliate links. Please read our disclosure policy.

 - Rubber spatula: My go-to rubber spatula for all baking needs that’s under $3.00!

-- 8x8-inch baking dish: For something sturdy with will last you ages, this is my go-to ceramic baking dish.
-For a more affordable pan that will also get the job done, you can't go wrong with this aluminum pan.
+- 8×8-inch baking dish: For something sturdy with will last you ages, this is my go-to ceramic baking dish.
+For a more affordable pan that will also get the job done, you can’t go wrong with this aluminum pan.

-More Healthy Pumpkin Baked Goods:
+More Healthy Pumpkin Dessert Recipes:

 If you give this recipe a try, I’d love for you to come back and give it a rating and review.
 Also, be sure snap a pic and tag #dishingouthealth so I can see your beautiful creations.